Our research team

 Dr. Abdel has assembled a lab team with far-ranging expertise, all committed to deepening scientific knowledge about arthrofibrosis and why it occurs in some patients after total knee arthroplasty.

-Learn more about Dr. Abdel and members of his research team.
+Learn more about Dr. Abdel and current members of his research team.

 Matthew P. Abdel, M.D.